loading...

 The Wolves keep Snyder’s memory alive in various ways.
 A banner bearing his name hangs permanently from the rafters of the Allstate Arena, while the Wolves continue to raise money for charities associated with him.

-Oscar Dansk was named the team’s winner of the IOA/American Specialty AHL Man of the Year award for his outstanding contributions to the Chicago community during the 2019-20 season.
+The Wolves’ IOA/American Specialty AHL Man of the Year award was given to Franco for his outstanding contributions to the Chicago-area community during the 2024-25 season.

-The 26-year-old goaltender from Stockholm, Sweden, also earned the Dan Snyder Award that goes to one Wolves player each season in memory of the former Wolves forward, who passed away on Oct.
+Each season, a Wolves player receives the award in memory of Snyder, who passed away Oct.
 5, 2003, at the age of 25 after suffering head injuries in a car accident.
-During his two seasons with the Wolves, Snyder set the standard for community service with his tireless commitment to Chicagoans and local charities.
+During his two seasons with the Wolves, Snyder set the standard for community service and Franco is following suit.

-Dansk was one of 31 finalists for the AHL’s 2019-20 Yanick Dupre Memorial Award, which honors the overall IOA/American Specialty AHL Man of the Year.
-The league’s award is named after the former Hershey Bears forward and AHL All-Star who died in 1997 following a 16-month battle with leukemia.
-The winner of the Yanick Dupre Memorial Award will be announced by the American Hockey League at a later date.
+There may be more honors headed Franco’s way as he is now one of 32 finalists for the AHL’s 2024-25 Yanick Dupré Memorial Award, honoring the overall IOA/American Specialty AHL Man of the Year.
+The league award is named after the former Hershey Bears forward and AHL All-Star who died in 1997 following a 16-month battle with leukemia.
+The winner of the Yanick Dupré Memorial Award will be announced by the American Hockey League later this month.

 Previous Winners